gferreira/fb-variable-values/docs/pages/measurements-format.md

 A measurement establishes a link between two points and allows us to calculate the distance between them.

+The order of the points determine if the measurement is positive or negative.

 ### Font-level measurements

 - A font may contain multiple font-level measurements.